 What is Anilines?

-Have you ever wondered what the cause for the blue color of the jeans you wear is?
-Yes, this color is due to the chemical compound naming Aniline used as a dyeing agent in the cloth industry.
+Have you ever wondered what is behind the blue colour of the jeans you wear?
+Yes, this colour is probably due to the chemical compound named aniline, which is used as a dyeing agent in the cloth industry.

 Anilines are the organic compounds in the class of group coming in organic chemistry which are also called as aminobenzene or phenylamine.
 These compounds are said to be toxic in nature and also known to be one of the classes of aromatic amines.
 These are used in a wide variety of industrial and are known to possess all the characteristics of an aromatic compound.
 The aniline compounds are said to have the formula C6H5NH2 wherein the amino group is supposed to be attached to the Phenyl group.